TheMasketttaMan/PDFReaper/README.md

 You'll need PyMuPDF & Pillow (maybe) to compile

-Properly does transparency
+Properly does transparency *for RGB images only*

-Converts CMYK to RGB
+Accepts CMYK

 Meant to be used as an .exe, which you can find in them releases